alejoceballos/dumb-keyboard/README.md

     display: displayEquation
 };
 ```
-I'm not going to spend time validating my symbol parameter checking if it is a number, a digit separator or a valid
+I'm not going to spend time now validating my symbol parameter checking if it is a number, a digit separator or a valid
 operation.
-Perhaps later.

 This is a really simple equation.
 There are much more complex ones, but before entering the world of floating points I
-want to get the reason I came for, calculating the result!
+want to get the reason I came for, seeing and calculating the result!

 **To Be Continued**